 Most East Asians highly value family relationships.
-Individuals are expected to subordinate their desires to those of their families as and the best interests of the family as a whole.
+Individuals are expected to subordinate their desires to those of their families as a means of promoting harmony and the best interests of the family as a whole.

 Children are taught to respect and obey their elders from a young age.
 In return, parents devote themselves to their children and make many sacrifices for their wellbeing.
 These sacrifices enable children's success, preserve the family legacy, and ensure that parents will have a caretaker in old age.